North Molton and South Molton Shattickes

 "NORTH MOLTON is a large village on the bold western acclivity of the river Mole, 3½ miles N. by E. of South Moulton.
 It consists chiefly of irregularly built thatched houses, and its extensive being enclosed.
 This large parish extends about 5 miles N. and N.E. of the village, to the sources of the Mole and Duns Brook, among the lofty hills on the borders of Somersetshire and Exmoor Forest.
 It includes the hamlets, &c., of Heasley, Ben-Twitchen, Hunston, Walscott, Upcott, Flitton, and many scattered farmhouses.
 About ten years ago, a very rich copper mine was discovered in the northern part of the parish, called "Prince Albert's Mine," and containing a mixture of gold. . . .
 There is a woollen mill at Heasley, and the village has two cattle fairs, on the Wednesday after May 12th, and the last Wednesday in October.
 It had formerly a weekly market and a fair on All Saints' day, granted in 1270 to Roger le Zouch, whose family obtained the manor from King John, . . .
 Lord Poltimore owns most of the parish; and Court Hall, being in the neighbourhood of Exmoor Forest, was long occupied by his family as a hunting seat; and the few wild red deer which still linger in that mountainous region, render it a desirable abode for the lovers of the chase. . . .
 The Church (All Saints,) is a fine antique structure, with a tower containing six bells, and rising to the height of 100 feet."
 [From White's Devonshire Directory (1850), transcribed by Brian Randell, with thanks]

-The North Molton Shattockes descend from Roger Shattuck (b. abt.
-1424) of Stogumber.
+If the North Molton Shatticks share a common ancestor with the Staplegrove Shattocks, he probably lived in the last half of the 15th century.
 Descendants of North Molton Shattockes have the Y19716 SNP mutation that sets them apart from the other five branches of the family.
 See the branch on the far right of the family tree:

 The Shattockes of North Molton have a long, multi-generational history in North Molton.
 According to a YFull estimate, based on advanced DNA testing, the branch formed about 1565.
 Given that YFull algorithm assumes the test taker is 60 years old, this means the founder of North Molton Shattockes was born about 1500 AD.